 \subsection{Lower probabilities and probability intervals}

-It follows from the definition of a lower prevision that its domain $\gambleset$ may only be a finite subset of $\allgambles$.
-In fact, $\lpr (f)$ are often some judgments representing the available information regarding the expectations of gambles.
-According to the philosophy of imprecise probabilities, probability models should not assume more information than provided.
-Hence, in general multiple probabilistic models fit given information.
-The natural extension then allows taking in consideration all compatible models simultaneously, which is considered the main advantage of imprecise models over classical ones.
+From the definition of a coherent lower prevision it follows that its domain $\gambleset$ may be a finite subset of $\allgambles$.
+Indeed, $\lpr (f)$ are often some judgments representing the available information about the expectations of the gambles.
+According to the philosophy of imprecise probabilities, probability models should not assume more information than is available.
+Therefore, in general, several probabilistic models fit the given information.
+The natural extension then allows all compatible models to be considered simultaneously, which is considered the main advantage of imprecise models over classical models.